vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 **Note** More usage examples are available in the scripts.
 ___
 # Troubleshooting
-- ESXi hosts should have SSH service running and accessible from the machine running the scripts
+- ESXi hosts should have SSH service up, running and accessible from the machine running the scripts
 - In case of failure the script could be started again with the same parameters in order to overcome some errors.
-- Identify the step that is causing the issue and continue the sequence following the manual guide
+- Identify the step that is causing the issue and continue the sequence following the manual guide in VMware Cloud Foundation documentation
-- During shutdown of the Management Domain if SDDC manager is already stopped the only option is to continue with manual steps, following VCF documentation
+- During shutdown of the Management Domain if SDDC manager is already stopped the only option is to continue with manual steps, following VMware Cloud Foundation documentation